igorcasmarques/igorcasmarques.github.io/my-story/4-long-distance-relationship.md

 ## In-person V-days

-After I was honourably released from my mission, I met with [Elder Richard Scott](https://www.churchofjesuschrist.org/church/leader/richard-g-scott?lang=eng), a member of the Church's [Quorum of Twelve Apostles](https://www.churchofjesuschrist.org/learn/quorum-of-the-twelve-apostles?lang=eng).
+After I was honourably released from my mission, I met with [Elder Richard Scott](https://www.churchofjesuschrist.org/church/leader/richard-g-scott?lang=eng), a member of the [Quorum of Twelve Apostles](https://www.churchofjesuschrist.org/learn/quorum-of-the-twelve-apostles?lang=eng).
 Among other things, he told me that my next priority should be finding an "eternal companion."
 My mind went to Vero.

 I finished my mission in May 2009, four months before I had to resume my studies at BYU, and I chose to spend that time in Curitiba.
 Vero had broken up with her previous boyfriend some time before and agreed to come to Brazil to see if we were a good match.